nickitaliano/Genrefy/README.md

-# Visualize Music Data with Spotify API and R Shiny
+# Visualize Music Data using Spotify's API and R with Shiny!
 This is a line from rstudio.